 Most of us read a few tips on the web and do some simple fixes, such as implementing a few Feng Shui tips for the bedroom.

 However, doing those just won’t cut it, which is why Feng Shui hasn’t worked for everyone.
 Further, if you’re working with incomplete knowledge, it is likely that you’ll miss critical details that will lead to faulty Feng Shui analysis.
 For others, such as those who doesn’t know about the Flying Stars, this case study will appear totally foreign.
 How would you expect to use Feng Shui to your benefit if that’s the case?

-If you’re serious about using Feng Shui to improve your life, I suggest that you hire an expert.
-Make sure that the expert you’re hiring is certified by accredited Feng Shui schools.
+Thus, if you’re serious about using Flying Stars Feng Shui to improve your life, I suggest that you either hire a Flying Stars expert or take classes taught by an expert versed with Flying Stars.

 If you’re into Feng Shui, you probably know about the Bagua, the Eight Mansions, and your own personal Kua.
 But if you truly want to approach Feng Shui in a holistic way that can benefit you, you’d also need to know about the Flying Star Feng Shui and how time affects you.
-If you have doubts on whether you can get those right, I suggest that you find an expert instead of doing it yourself.
+If you have doubts on whether you can get those right, I suggest that you either take courses and train yourself or find an expert.

 As for Simon’s analysis, I was very impressed.
 I’ve never heard of any Feng Shui expert who’s calculated Feng Shui down to the hour!
 My first thought after reading this article was to calculate everything down to the hour and identify all the good and bad that could happen.
 But then, this would take too much time.
 I think I’m ok with just sticking with the annual (and maybe the monthly) Flying Star charts.

 What do you think of Simon’s Flying Star Feng Shui analysis?
 Please comment and let us know!